Brazil-EU – international trade in goods statistics

-More detail about the goods exchanged between the EU and Brazil is given in Figure 7, showing the 20 most traded goods at SITC-3 level.
-These top 20 goods covered 50 % of total trade in goods in 2019.
-Five belonged to food and drink, four each to raw materials and machinery and vehicles, three to chemicals, two each to energy and other manufactured products.
+More detail about the goods exchanged between the EU and Brazil is given in Figure 9, showing the 20 most traded goods at SITC-3 level.
+These top 20 goods covered 46 % of total trade in goods in 2020.
+Five each belonged to food and drink and machinery and vehicles, four each to raw materials and chemicals and two to energy.
 The most traded product group at this level was feeding stuff for animals.
 Another interesting way to look at the data is to investigate the cover ratio (exports / imports) of traded goods, showing the direction of the trade flows between the two economies.
-These ratios can be found in the right-hand margin of Figure 7.
-Eleven products were below 50 %, indicating EU imports from Brazil were at least twice as large as EU exports to Brazil.
+These ratios can be found in the right-hand margin of Figure 9.
+Ten products were below 50 %, indicating EU imports from Brazil were at least twice as large as EU exports to Brazil.
 Eight products were above 200 %, indicating EU exports to Brazil were at least twice as large as EU imports from Brazil.
-One product, internal combustion piston engines and parts, had a ratio of 199 %, showing exports were almost twice as large as imports.
+Two products were between 50 % and 200 %, showing more balanced trade.

 Trade with Brazil by Member State